openefsa/foodex2-sca-backend/README.md

 docker run name:tag
 ```

-## Kubernates deployment
+## Kubernetes deployment
-Deploy the docker image created on kubernates by using the files present under the *"/manifest"* folder by running the following command:
+Deploy the docker image created on kubernetes by using the files present under the *"/manifest"* folder by running the following command:
 ```
 kubectl deploy -f create ./manifest/deployment.yml
 ```